netzob/netzob/README.rst

 :Mailing list: Two lists are available, use the `SYMPA web interface <https://lists.netzob.org/wws>`_ to register.
 :IRC: You can hang-out with us on Freenode's IRC channel #netzob @ freenode.org.
-:Twitter: Follow Netzob's official accounts (@Netzob) Examples usage of Netzob, Tutorials and Detaild Documentation
+:Twitter: Follow Netzob's official accounts (@Netzob) Examples usages of Netzob, Tutorials and Detailed Documentation
 ----------------
 **Backup of www.netzob.org**